How to make your password policy NCSC compliant

 Tip 3: Understand the limitations of user-generated passwords

 Studies of user-generated passwords have shown that they encourage insecure behaviors that attackers use to optimize their attacks.
 Insecure behaviors include using common predictable passwords, and re-using the same password over multiple systems.
-The NCSC believe that long and complex passwords only give a marginal security benefit while the user burden is high.
+Following the NCSC password guidance, long and complex passwords only give a marginal security benefit while the user burden is high.
 They state that the use of technology to defend against automated guessing attacks is more effective and recommend using account lockout, throttling, protective monitoring and blocking common passwords.

 Specops recommendation